 We carry out qualitative experiments to examine the capability of alleviating exposure bias and caption degeneration of our proposed method.
 The pretrained CLAP~\citep{wu2023large} model is used for the text-to-audio self-retrieval experiments.
 As shown in Table~\ref{tab:qualitative}, our method is able to enhance the caption length and lexical diversity of generated captions on both datasets compared to the contrastive learning method.
 Caption length and lexical diversity increase from $7.63$ to $8.14$ and from $7.21$ to $7.52$ on AudioCaps dataset, respectively.
 Furthermore, the caption to audio self-retrieval experiments show that our proposed method is able to generate high-quality captions which are beneficial to retrieving corresponding audio.
 These results show that the proposed framework can mitigate the exposure bias for audio captioning tasks and generate high-quality captions.

 \textbf{Human evaluation.} We conduct a human evaluation to better assess the quality of generated captions.
-We randomly choose 50 audio from AudioCaps and Clotho test data.
+We randomly choose 50 audios from AudioCaps and Clotho test data.
 Captions are generated for each audio by using different methods: maximum likelihood estimation (MLE), contrastive framework, and the~\acrshort{acus} framework.
 The MLE method utilizes a deterministic decoding method, beam search with a beam size of 5, while contrastive learning and the proposed method utilize a stochastic decoding method, top-p sampling with $p=0.7$ to generate 30 candidate captions.
 The most suitable caption is chosen based on Equation~(\ref{eq:cl_reference}) for contrastive learning and Equation~(\ref{eq:sw_reference}) for the proposed method.
-We recruit five annotators, who are asked to independently assess the quality of a given caption following a 5-point Likert scale for three aspects \begin{itemize}[noitemsep,nolistsep] \item \textbf{Descriptiveness:} Whether the caption is descriptive enough, describe all audio events in the given audio and their temporal relationships. \item \textbf{Correctness:} Whether the caption is correct, all audio events occur in the given audio. \item \textbf{Fluency:} Whether the caption is fluent and easy to understand as human written. \end{itemize} Table~\ref{tab:human_eval} shows the human valuation results on three aspects for Audiocaps and Clotho datasets.
+We recruit five annotators, who are asked to independently assess the quality of a given caption following a 5-point Likert scale for three aspects: descriptiveness, correctness, and fluency.

+Table~\ref{tab:human_eval} shows the human valuation results on three aspects for Audiocaps and Clotho datasets.